 The number of fatal fentanyl-related drug overdoses began increasing in 2012; which coincides with the dramatic increase in fatal heroin overdoses.
 Prior to 2013, most fentanyl-related deaths were due to illicit use of pharmaceutically produced fentanyl.
 However, in late 2013, early 2014, law enforcement investigations and toxicology testing demonstrated an increase in illicitly produced fentanyl.
 By 2016, most fatal fentanyl-related overdoses were due to illicitly produced fentanyl and fentanyl analogs, and not pharmaceutically produced fentanyl.
 For statistical purposes, 'fentanyl' includes all pharmaceutically produced fentanyl, illicitly produced fentanyl, and fentanyl analogs.
-The number of fatal fentanyl overdoses in 2022 compared to 2021 decreased by 2.7%.
-In 2022, fentanyl was involved in 75.7% of all drug overdose deaths.
+The preliminary number of fatal fentanyl overdoses in 2023 compared to 2022 decreased by 3.4%.
+In 2023, preliminary numbers indicate that fentanyl was involved in 76.4% of all drug overdose deaths.